Colonial and Settlement History

 A major fire destroyed a number of commercial premises between Stokes and Denham Street in 1877.
 A second fire in 1878 damaged the Town Council offices, with a large number of Council records lost.

-The Thuringowa Divisional Board was created, embracing an area of approximately 3219 square kilometres.
-The area included Ross Island, Hermit Park, Crystal Creek to the north; Burdekin to the south; and to the top of the range near Mingela.
+In 1879 the Thuringowa Divisional Board was created.
+The board covered an area of approximately 3219 square kilometres.
+The area included Ross Island, Hermit Park, Magnetic Island, extended to Crystal Creek to the north; to the Burdekin River in the south; and to the top of the range near Mingela.

-The first bridge from Flinders Street to Ross Island (now South Townsville) was completed.
-Constructed as an operating drawbridge, it was supposed to allow the passage of shipping up the creek.
-However, trials conducted prior to its opening discovered major flaws in the mechanisms of the drawbridge winches.
-The bridge was dismantled in December.
+The first bridge from Flinders Street to Ross Island (now South Townsville) was completed but subsequently dismantled as prior to its opening major flaws in the mechanisms of the drawbridge winches were discovered.

-A railway was constructed to the Reid River.
-Townsville's first Railway Station was constructed on the corner of Jones and Flinders Streets.
+In 1880 a railway was constructed to the Reid River and Townsville's first Railway Station was constructed on the corner of Jones and Flinders Streets.

-The first secondary school, The Grammar School, opened in temporary premises in Flinders Street.
+In 1883 the first Land Office was built and the first secondary school The Grammar School, opened in temporary premises in Flinders Street.
 In 1885, the school traded 25 acres of land at Kissing Point for 10 acres of Council owned land at the northern end of the gardens and recreation reserve.
-Construction commenced on a new school which opened in 1887.
+Construction commenced on a new school which opened its doors on the 16th April 1888.
+The original ‘School House’ still stands proudly on the school grounds.

-Queen Victoria's Jubilee year.
-A dedication service was held on the site of the proposed St James Cathedral on 21 June.
+A dedication service was held on the site of the proposed St James Cathedral on the 21st June 1887.

 Townsville's water supply came from Willmett's Well, opposite Mundingburra school, and Hubert Well, three to four miles from the town.
 The pumps were capable of lifting 864,000 gallons of water in 24 hours.

-The Alligator Creek Meatworks commenced operation.
-The meatworks produced hides, fertislisers and glue basics.
+In 1890 the Alligator Creek Meatworks commenced operation.
+The meatworks produced hides, fertilizers and glue basics.
 A meat preservation company also commenced operation.

 The Council Baths were built on The Strand.
-Gender restrictions were the rule, with women were only admitted on Tuesdays and Fridays.
-Baths were later built on Queens Road in 1930, at Rowes Bay in 1931 and at Kissing Point in 1933.
+Gender restrictions were the rule, and women were only admitted on Tuesdays and Fridays.
+Other baths were later constructed including the City Baths 1910, Seaview Baths 1921, Queens Road in 1930, Rowes Bay in 1931 and at Kissing Point in 1933.

 The population of Townsville was 13,000 people.